thais-neu/Thais-learning-code/Discovery_cluster.md

 Check that the file inside your home dir is about the same size as the file in Github.

-Steps 3.4 above you should only have to do this once **per environment**.

 ### 4) Activate the environment to use it:

+> You'll need to activate the environment each time you want to use the environment.

 Type `conda activate lotterhos_utils`

+> When this is done succesfully, you'll see the environment ID appear before your usename @ node, e.g., it will change from (base) [tbittar@c0166 \~] to (lotterhos_utils) [tbittar@c0166 \~].

 Install required tools in your activated env: `conda install -y vcftools plink`

+> you only need to do this once, the first time you activate the environment.
+If this is already done, you'll see "All requested packages already installed", then move on to the update line below.

 Update the tools as required: `conda update vcftools plink`

-You'll need to activate the environment each time you want to use the environment.
+> if an update is available, follow the instructions.
+> if no updates are availble, you'll see "All requested packages already installed".

 ### 5) Type the desired command, in this example we will:

 a) Transform the vcf format into a tped plink format

-Step 1: vcftools --vcf yournameoffile.vcf --plink-tped --out yournameoffile
+Step 1: `vcftools --vcf yournameoffile.vcf --plink-tped --out yournameoffile`

+> use --gzvcf instead of --vcf if the vcf file is compressed (yournameoffile.vcf.gz)

 Results: several warnings (ask Katie); "unrecognized value sused for CHROM: NC_035780.1 9to 789.1) - Replace with 0."; "writing PLINK TFAM file....Done" "After filtereing kept 2526535 out of a possible 2526535 sites; "run time = 675.00 seconds"